it-native/ssh-ca/docs/user-principals.md

   - [What to remember](#what-to-remember)
 - [Sources](#sources)

-Each certificate - no matter if user or server - has principals.
+Each certificate - issued for a user or a server - has principals.
 Here, I want to discuss how I can use principals for users.

 My idea of principals: I want to allow the user to connect to `root@server1` but not `root@server2`.
 Hence, I would like to write into the principals: "Allow connection to `root@server1` and the server should understand that.
 Let's see.